NASA-Planetary-Science/HiMAT/Projects/COAWST/WRF_dataset_details.md

 | LON | Unstaggered longitude | °E |   |   | X | X |
 | XLONG | Unstaggered longitude | °E |  X | X  |  |  |

-"*WRF precipitation type variable.
+*WRF precipitation type variable.
 Shown data is accumulated from model initialization.
-Total model-simulated precipiation adds the explicitly simualted (NC) and convective parameterization (C) components"
+Total model-simulated precipiation adds the explicitly simualted (NC) and convective parameterization (C) components

-"**WRF total precipitation type variable.
+**WRF total precipitation type variable.
 This variable shows total precipitation from all types of precipitation.
-To extract rainfall only, please subtract all other types of precipitation from the RAINC+RAINNC"
+To extract rainfall only, please subtract all other types of precipitation from the RAINC+RAINNC